BlueMountainsAnalytics/bma_ont_biosec_2022/docs/ASS_M.md

 Change into the directory *assembler_practical/minimap-miniasm* in the practical directory and map the reads using

-    minimap2 –x ava-ont \
+    course_user> minimap2 –x ava-ont -t 4\
-    ../../qc_practical/filtered.fastq \
+    course_user> ../../qc_practical/filtered.fastq \
-    ../../qc_practical/filtered.fastq \
+    course_user> ../../qc_practical/filtered.fastq \
-    > ./minimap.paf
+    course_user>> ./minimap.paf

 <br>
 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
   The “\” at the end of each line is only for convenience to write a long command into several lines.
-It tells the command-line that all lines still belong together although the are separated by “enter” keys.
-However, if you type all of the command, i.e., paths etc, in one line don’t’ use the backslash at the end of the lines.
+It tells the command-line that all lines still belong together although they are separated by “enter” keys.
+However, you can type all of the commands in one line jsut without the backslach *\*
 </div>
 <br>
 The above command will compare all filtered reads in the fastq file against each other.
-The output will be rpinted to the command-line and redirect (>) into a file called minimap.paf.
-This file contains all the matching regions of a read with all other reads. iNow use the overlap information and the filtered fastq file to assemble unitigs using the tool *miniasm*
+The output will be printed to the command-line and redirect (>) into a file called minimap.paf.
+This file contains all the matching regions of a read with all other reads.

+The mapping step is computationally expensive.
+Minimap can therfore distribute the load to many *processor cores*.
+The command above is using 4 processor cores indicated byt he *-t* flag.
+In bigger computers this number can be further inceased to speed up the mapping process.
+If your machine takes too long you can also stop minimap by pressing *Ctrl-c* and copy the pre-compiled results into this folder using

+    course_user> cp ~/biosec_course/misc/assembler_tutorial/minimap.paf .

+Now use the read overlap information from minimap and the sequences from the filtered fastq file to assemble unitigs using the tool *miniasm*

-    miniasm -f \
+    course_user> miniasm -f \
-    ../../qc_practical/filtered.fastq \
+    course_user> ../../qc_practical/filtered.fastq \
-    ./minimap.paf > miniasm.gfa
+    course_user> ./minimap.paf > miniasm.gfa

 Miniamp and miniasm do not provide an option for output files but instead write the output directly to the terminal, hence the redirection (>).

-The output of miniasm is a column based file in gfa format.
+The output of miniasm is a column based file in *Graphical Fragment Assembly* (gfa) format.
 It contains the name of a unitig in column 2 and the sequence in column 3.
-To convert the miniasm.gfa file into a fasta file of unitigs use the following awk command
+To extract those two columns and write them into a fasta file of unitigs use the following *awk* command

 ```
 awk ’/^S/{print “>”$2”\n”$3}’ miniasm.gfa > miniasm.fasta